Hard Water Stains on Artificial Grass: How to Remove Them and Keep Them Away

 👉 Irrigation overspray while watering nearby plants

-How can you remove hard water stains using a home remedy
+How to remove hard water stains from artificial grass at home

 ➧ 1.
-Mix equal parts apple cider vinegar and baking soda in a tub.
+Mix equal parts white vinegar and water in a spray bottle.

 ➧ 4.
-Scrub the area vigorously in circular motions using the same cloth.
+Scrub gently in circular motions using a soft-bristle brush or microfiber cloth.

 ➧ 5.
 Rinse thoroughly with water.